Investing with Acorns: Acorns Review – Is Acorns Worth It?

 The Banking account is a checking account.

-This checking account comes with a free, heavy metal debit card that gives you access to over 55,000 ATMs around the world.
+The Acorns checking account comes with a free, heavy metal debit card for Bronze subscribers and the Mighty Oak card for Silver and Gold subscribers.
+With either card, you’ll have access to over 55,000 ATMs around the world.

-You can hook up your Banking account to your Invest and Later accounts, making the transferring of money from the checking account to the brokerage seamless.
+You can connect your Banking account to your Invest and Later accounts, making the transferring of money from the checking account to the brokerage seamless.

-The Acorns Early account is a UTMA/UGMA account.
+The Acorns Invest Early account is an UTMA/UGMA account.

-UTMA/UGMA accounts have some small tax advantages, with the first $1100 you put into one of these accounts annually being free.
+UTMA/UGMA accounts have some small tax advantages, with the first $19,000 you contribute annually being tax-free.
+Amounts over that limit are subject to taxation.

 Customer Service: